Intellection/rails_notebook/README.md

     gem 'rails_notebook'

-And then execute the following from the rool of your Rails application:
+And then execute the following from the root of your Rails application:

 	$ bundle
 	$ bundle update

 Please ensure that the following dependencies are installed prior to running the Rails Notebook.

-    ipython 3.0.0 and above, ruby 2.2.1 and above Python 2.7.11 (Rails Notebook not compatible with Python 3)
+    ipython 3.0.0 or above, ruby 2.2.1 or above
+    Python 2.7.11 (Rails Notebook is not compatible with Python 3)

 To start the notebook navigate to the root of the Rails application (if not already) and run:

     rake rails_notebook

-Running the notebook for the first time, requires the notebook to be marked as "Trusted" under File > Trusted Notebook.
+When running the notebook for the first time, the notebook required to be marked as "Trusted" under File > Trusted Notebook.
 You may be prompted to restart the notebook.

 ## Some useful commands: